Mushroom-Daemon/doks/content/docs/3_psych_triggers/familiarity.md

 The thing is, we like what we know.
 When we're familiar with something&mdash;a neighborhood, an operating system, an old beater automobile&mdash;we just plain like it.
 Getting people to like you and your kickass copy makes a big difference.

 I actually stole megsquats into idea for a newsletter and video series I used to put out about trumpeting.
-I opened every letter and video by saying (or writing) "Hello my trumpet playing friends," and closed each with the saying "Happy trumpeting!"
+I opened every letter and video with "Hello my trumpet playing friends," and then closed each with the tagline "Happy trumpeting!"
 And it worked.

 People loved it.
-They would respond to me all the time and sign their emails with "Happy Trumpeting!"
+They responded to my communications and signed  their emails with "Happy Trumpeting!"
 We developed a community.
-And those folks that got involved would buy my courses and refer their friends.
+And those folks that got involved were the very ones to buy my courses and refer their friends to my site and mailing list.

 The bottom line here is *being known*.
-Joe Sugarman, the copywriter who I learned many of these psychological triggers from served some time in the military.
-He wanted to be known&mdash;and liked&mdash;among the commanding officers.
+Joe Sugarman, the copywriter who I learned many of these psychological triggers from shares a great story about his time serving in the military.
+He wanted to be known&mdash;and liked&mdash;among the commanding officers so he could....
 To achieve this, he gave their children bubble gum every day and said...

 *"Don't tell anybody Mr. Sugarman gave you this gum.
 That's Mr. Sugarman.
-Remember, Mr. Sugarman did not give you this gum."*
+Remember, Mr. Sugarman did NOT give you this gum."*

 In other words, you want to be known, be liked, a familiar face in the crowd.
 It'll make folks comfortable with you&mdash;and all that more interested in what you have to say.